TYPE DESIGN INFORMATION PAGE last updated on Thu Mar 23 10:46:23 EDT 2023

 Claude Fayette Bragdon (b.
 Oberlin, OH, 1866-1946) was an American architect, writer, and stage designer based in Rochester, New York, up to World War I, and in New York City after that.
 He was known for his creative geometric ornaments.
 At some point, he proposed this modern American italic for architectural plans.
 Check also his set of modern small letters.
 This page shows his art nouveau art.
 [Google] [More] ⦿

 Foundry in Cleveland that existed from 1875 until 1892, when it was absorbed by ATF.
 It was also called H.H.
 Thorpe Mfg.
 Co.
-Its original designs include Koster Initials and Litho (a curly Victorian face digitally revived by Nick Curtis in 2007 as Cleveland Litho NF; Curtis says that it comes from an 1898 specimen book but that contradicts the ATF date).
 They published Catalogue and Book of Specimens From the Cleveland Type Foundry.
 The H.H.
 Thorp Mfg.
-Co., 147 St. Clair Street, Cleveland, Ohio (176 pages, 1880) and Catalogue and book of specimens of type faces and printing material and machinery (1895).
+Co., 147 St. Clair Street, Cleveland, Ohio (176 pages, 1880), Catalogue and Price List of Type and Material (ATF 1893 Specimen) (1893), and Catalogue and book of specimens of type typefaces and printing material and machinery (1895).

+Its original designs include Koster Initials and Litho (a curly Victorian typeface digitally revived by Nick Curtis in 2007 as Cleveland Litho NF; Curtis says that it comes from an 1898 specimen book but that contradicts the ATF date).
 Another Curtis revival, Yum Yum NF (2008) is said to be based on Mikado from an 1893 Cleveland specimen book.
-And in 2008, Nick Curtis continued with a revival of the geometric display face Morning Glory (1893), and a revival of Oxford called Really Big Shoe NF (2009).
-One of CTF's most famous typefaces is the faux-Chinese font Chinese (1883, later called Mandarin).
+And in 2008, Nick Curtis continued with a revival of the geometric display typeface Morning Glory (1893), and a revival of Oxford called Really Big Shoe NF (2009).
+One of Central type foundry's most famous typefaces is the faux-Chinese font Chinese (1883, later called Mandarin).
 In 2010, Nick Curtis redid Geometric, a typewriter style face, and called it Linndale Square NF.